mse150s20/p2-kinetics/README.md

 The rates of change between Healthy->Infected and Infected->Recovered Determine when we will see a certain concentration, AND the initial conditions.

 Species C:
-    comes from a reaction from B->C
+    comes from a reaction from Infected->C

-    Line 14 has k2*B in that big list that's returned That MEANS: dC/dt = k2 * B
+    Line 14 has k2*Infected in that big list that's returned That MEANS: dC/dt = k2*Infected
-    That means: Amount of C goes up over time, depending on how much B there is. k2 is a CONSTANT for this project
+    That means: Amount of C goes up over time, depending on how much Infected there is. k2 is a CONSTANT for this project

 Species Healthy:
-    dHealthy/dt is in the first element of the list returned on line 14 dHealthy/dt = -k1\*Healthy*B/(Healthy+B+C)
+    dHealthy/dt is in the first element of the list returned on line 14 dHealthy/dt = -k1\*Healthy*Infected/(Healthy+Infected+C)
-This reaction depends on the concentration of Healthy and the concentration of B concentration of Healthy is Healthy/(Healthy+B+C), and the concentration of B is B/(Healthy+B+C)
+This reaction depends on the concentration of Healthy and the concentration of Infected concentration of Healthy is Healthy/(Healthy+Infected+C), and the concentration of Infected is Infected/(Healthy+Infected+C)

 k1 and k2 are our reaction constants - what do they mean?